mhegazy-ifuture/payload-ifuture/README.md

 ## Questions

 If you have any issues or questions, reach out to us on [Discord](https://discord.com/invite/payload) or start a [GitHub discussion](https://github.com/payloadcms/payload/discussions).

+## Project Design

+This project is based on the blank template from [Payload](https://payloadcms.com), a [headless CMS](https://payloadcms.com/docs/overview/architecture) built on top of [Node.js](https://nodejs.org/en/).
+Payload provides a [REST API](https://payloadcms.com/docs/rest-api/overview) to access all collections you define, allowing you to easily integrate it with your frontend of choice.

+For more information on how to use Payload, check out the [docs](https://payloadcms.com/docs/overview/getting-started).
+If you're new to Payload, I recommend starting with the [getting started guide](https://payloadcms.com/docs/overview/getting-started).

+To get a better understanding of the codebase, I recommend watching the [video tutorial](https://youtu.be/3JUsg-WsU9o?si=me3_1gOISNBOBe4h) by [JavaScript Mastery](https://www.youtube.com/channel/UCmXmlB34gHXPQwVMXzVLvVg).
+The tutorial explains how to create a blog using Payload, and provides a great introduction to the project structure and how it all fits together.